Beetles belong to the order Coleoptera, the largest insect group worldwide.

 The issue is that certain carpet beetle species have larvae that can survive for up to three years.

-There are almost 200 different species of carpet beetles, with the most prevalent types of beetles in North America being distinguished by a long, oval, black shell that ranges in size from 3 to 5 mm.
+There are almost 200 different species of carpet beetles, with the most prevalent types in North America being distinguished by a long, oval, black shell that ranges in size from 3 to 5 mm.

 17. Jewel Beetle